 Also, try to shoot for just enough food/bedding.
-Around 3 inches of food waste layer in a 10-gallon tote would be fine.
+Around 3 inches (8 cm) of food waste layer in a 10-gallon (45 liter) tote would be fine.
 Some worms like it deeper like the European and African nightcrawlers.

 Some type of worms like nightcrawlers don't enjoy confined spaces.
 For this reason, they may be naturally trying to get out of a bin to find more freedom.

-As they move closer to the top surface & chew the foods, their movement helps push the castings on the bottom nearer to the top.
+As they move closer to the top surface & chew the foods, their movement helps push the castings from the bottom nearer to the top.
 This makes it super easy to harvest their black gold.
 And in some places, they only need to feed the worms once a month by throwing foods on the surface.

 Share or pin this post!